udacity/wechat_store/README.md

-# WeChat_store
+# Homepage

-This is for Mini Program Term 2.
+This is Store homepage with virtual data.